 In order to pass the course, the students should be able to:

-Explain in a concise manner how the Internet is constructed and functions.
+Explain in a concise manner how the general Internet as well as Internet of Things work.